Over the past few years of sharing Ballerina Bites with you all, I've really grown in terms of my cooking skills.

 Set aside until needed.

-Once the rice is tender and absorbed all liquid, stir in the beetroot hummus, as well as the nutritional yeast and lemon juice.
+Once the rice is tender and absorbs all liquid, stir in the beetroot hummus, as well as the nutritional yeast and lemon juice.

 Continue to cook risotto until hot.